-The drop is accurate only for one company and 5th Scottish paratroopers are dropped by mistake in the area of Fayence because of a failure of the Rebecca guidance system of one of the leading aircraft.
+On August 15, The drop is accurate only for one company of the 5th Scottish paratroopers.
+The rest of the battalion is dropped by mistake in the area of Fayence because of a failure of the Rebecca guidance system of one of the leading aircraft.
 Only 30% of the 6th Para Battalion is badly dropped in the area of Fayence.
 The men of the 5th Battalion are divided into three groups.
 Battalion commander, Lt.
 Col. Hunter, half of the staff and much of the ‘C’ Company is in one of these groups.
 The second group consists of the ‘D’ Company with several American 3rd Battalion.
 The third group has two officers and twenty men.

 The first group is divided into three other groups to join the command of the 2nd Brigade and the last arrive around 22:30.